Measurement of the radiative decay of polarized muons in the MEG experiment: Results

 where the first uncertainty is statistical and the second one is systematic.
-This result is in good agreement with the SM value calculated by a numerical integration of the theoretical formula (\ref{eq:RDDifferential}), $\mathcal{B}^{\rm{SM}}(\rmd) = 6.15\times 10^{-8}$ (this estimation does not include the contributions from radiative corrections, see Sec.~\ref{sec:future}).
+This result is in good agreement with the SM value calculated by a numerical integration of the theoretical formula (\ref{eq:RDDifferential}), $\mathcal{B}^{\mathrm{SM}}(\rmd) = 6.15\times 10^{-8}$ (this estimation does not include the contributions from radiative corrections, see Sec.~\ref{sec:future}).

 The overall detection efficiency of RMD events in this region is $\sim\!0.1$\%.
-This low efficiency is due to the small geometrical acceptance ($\sim\!11$\%) and the detector and trigger optimized for the detection of $\megsign$ events.
+This low efficiency is due to the small geometrical acceptance ($\sim\!10$\%) and the detector and trigger optimization for the detection of $\megsign$ events.

-The systematic uncertainties are summarized in Table~\ref{tab:BRSystematic}.
+The systematic uncertainties are summarised in Table~\ref{tab:BRSystematic}.
 The largest contribution comes from the energy dependence of the positron detection efficiency.
-This is due to the correlation between the acceptance curve and the response function that are simultaneously extracted in the Michel spectrum fit, and the dependence of the positron energy threshold and spectral shape on the positron azimuthal emission angle induced by the directional match of the trigger.
+This is due to the correlation between the acceptance curve and the response function, which are simultaneously extracted in the Michel spectrum fit, and to the dependence of the positron energy threshold and spectral shape on the positron azimuthal emission angle induced by the directional match of the trigger.
 This dependence affects the determination of the normalization factor based on Michel decays, since for events involving isolated positrons the directional match is clearly not imposed; thus, acceptance factors are different between RMD and Michel events and do not cancel out perfectly.